jeroldhaas/ProjectScaffold/README.md

-F# ProjectScaffold
+F# ProjectScaffold (JeroldHaas Extented Core Version)
 =======================

-A prototypical F# library (file system layout and tooling), recommended by the F# Software Foundation.
+A prototypical F# library (file system layout and tooling), recommended by the F# Software Foundation, and extended with additional tooling and core extensions by Jerold Haas.

 This scaffolding can be used to generate the suggested structure of a typical F# library.
 _(NOTE: this layout needs adjusting when authoring a Type Provider.
 In that case you should use a separate Tests solution)_